anesupaul-developer/todo-app/README.md

 Once logged in you can create a new todo by clicking Create Todo button.

 You can also view, edit or delete the todo.
-### Please note that once the todo has been marked as complete it can no-longer be edited

 in your browser and open another browser or chrome incognito mode and open
     - http://localhost:8000/admin

 Open another terminal and run this command
-    **npm install && npm run dev
+- npm install && npm run dev

 Open another terminal and run
-    **php artisan create:user
+- php artisan create:user
 so you can create your user either admin or not.
-### Please note that password field is secret and you wont see any text on the console
+Please note that password field is secret and you wont see any text on the console

 after, login on the admin panel with the credentials you just created.